-The next best DL model was the GRU model with SoftMax activation, 256 neurons, batches of 10 and 10 epochs.
+The next best DL model was the GRU model with SoftMax activation, 256 neurons, and batches of 10, and 10 epochs.
 This model produced a TA score of 55.86%, VA of 60%, a TL of 0.68 and a VL of 0.69.
 This result further proves that converting source code to tokens as if it were text is insufficient for classification in DL models.
-The LSTM models all produced the same VA which indicates that the activation function used with this model is not a major factor in determining the output of the model.
-All the MLP models produce VA scores in the range 48% - 52% which also supports this assumption.
+The LSTM models all produced the same VA, indicating that the activation function used with this model is not a significant factor in determining the model's output.
+All the MLP models produce VA scores in the 48% - 52% range, supporting this assumption.

 The worst performing DL model overall was the Simple RNN model with Tanh activation, 256 neuron units, and batch size and epoch size of 10 each.
 This model produced the lowest VA with 42% and a TA of 49.55% (the second lowest, the lowest overall was the Simple RNN model with SoftMax activation and a TA score of 46.85% but a VA score of 50%).

-To sum up, my observation is that the Simple RNN model performed the worst across the board, regardless of activation function.
+To sum up, I observed that the Simple RNN model performed the worst across the board, regardless of the activation function.
 This indicates that the updated versions of this model (the LSTM and the GRU) are better suited for carrying out the classification tasks in this project and may be better suited to classification tasks in general.
 The results also show that the activation function used only creates a marginal difference in results.
-These results have been plotted in a graph, shown in fig 5.1, to show the changes in TA and VA scores.
+These results have been plotted in a graph in fig 5.1 to show the changes in TA and VA scores.

 fig 5.1: Graph showing changes between TA and VA from text-based deep learning models